 The role of lawyers in protecting your rights

-When handling the aftermath of an accident, consider the role of legal representation:
+When handling the aftermath of an auto accident, consider the role of legal representation:

-• Consulting a lawyer: You should consult a lawyer if you face a personal injury claim or if damages exceed your insurance coverage.
+• Consulting a lawyer: You should consult a California car accident lawyer if you face a personal injury claim or if damages exceed your insurance coverage.

 • Supporting the claims process: A lawyer can help you understand and assist you through the insurance claim process.